-Applicants who have been offered either full or provisional admission may apply for a deferral of their entrance up to one (1) term, applicants with extreme circumstances may defer up to two (2) terms.
+Applicants who have been offered either full or provisional admission may apply for a deferral of their entrance for up to one (1) term.
+Applicants with extreme circumstances may defer up to two (2) terms.
 Applications for deferrals are accepted on a space-available basis.
 An application for deferral will not be processed until the admission deposit is received.
 Students deferring admission must do so by the end of the first week of class in the quarter for which they were admitted.
 Students applying for a deferral of admission must meet any and all new admission requirements for the new entrance year and term.

 Applicants who need additional time beyond two quarters must reapply with a full application and all application fees.
-A student who desires a deferral must complete the Deferral Application through the Sonoran University Admissions portal.
-A non-refundable Deferral Application Fee is required to transfer a deposit to a new entering class.
+A student who desires a deferral must complete the Deferral Application through the Admissions Portal (https://naturalhealth.my.site.com/ERx\Forms\\Portal\Login/? &\ga=2.173967459.1368164648.1692043696-1352983614.1684858648).

+A non-refundable Deferral Application Fee is required to transfer a deposit to a new entering class, see Tuition and Fees (p.
+18).